In primary school, my teacher would always ask our class this one question,

 Then I tried to dance but damn that was hard as well.
 Singing?
 Well I can’t sing in Korean can I?
 And plus I don’t like to sing in public.

 So my dream as a Korean pop idol came to a downfall.
 Glad I stopped that imagination because I watched many videos on the dark side of trainees.
 Ek!

 Oh no, it wasn’t this blog right now, it was certainly a different one.
 I use to write in it daily but stopped because well, I got lazy (yet again).

 But then I also realised that I was not over 18 (at the time) to be able to get a master card or make a PayPal account.

 You might be asking, why not ask your parents to use their banks?
 HA!
 No. That wouldn’t work as they know how ‘suspicious’ the internet can be.
 But I do have a passion for writing so I created a new blog and continued with it.

 I stopped it because it was pointless because no one was reading my blog (I didn’t know how to get viewers back then!)
 And now this blog is the third blog I have created and will long to this day stick to it.
 You can read the full story here.

 Well, look no further!
 Tailwind has your back!
 Tailwind a Pinterest scheduler.
 So by adding your pins to queue, you’ll be able to set up the date to automate and schedule by themselves.

-Also during that time, I was in year 10 when I discovered Graphic Design in my pathways class.
+Also during that time, I was in year 10 when I discovered…

 In the Jobs book, I read the definition and decided that I wanted to become a Graphic Designer.

-By then, I started to bake a lot.
+I started to bake a lot.

 I get happy whenever I start baking and the food smelt delicious when it’s in the oven.
-Yep.

-I then wanted to become a baker.
+I wanted to become a baker.

 But by times go by, I stopped baking.
 Because I didn’t want to eat too much sweet food and I became lazy.
-I got so busy with online school and studying that I don’t want to cook anymore.
+I got so busy with online school and studying that I didn’t want to cook anymore.

 I’ll just stick baking as a hobby.

-At the start of Year 11, I started Online school.
+At the start of Year 11, I started online school.

 So, we had to buy a camera for media and art class.
 My mum got me a camera for Christmas which was awesome (thanks, mum!)

-and that’s when I fell in love with Photographing.
+…and that’s when I fell in love with Photographing.

 I took pictures almost anywhere and everywhere.
 I even posted some on this blog before and on a website for free stock images.

 It kind of lost touch when there is no point photographing if you don’t leave the house.
-By now, I only use the camera to take photographs of my work to send to my teachers or anything that inspires me like clouds for some reason.
+By now, I only use the camera to take photographs of my work/projects to send to my teachers or anything that inspires me like clouds (for some reason).

 So it came to me when I watched some school vlogs on YouTube (it was only because I missed going to public school and my real life friends).

-Then I watched teacher vlogs and how much it really fascinates me what teacher life is like outside of teaching or as you can call it “BTS”.
+I watched teacher vlogs and how much it really fascinates me what teacher life is like outside of teaching or as you can call it “BTS”.
 I love how their classrooms are decorated colourfully.

-It shows how much they’re so devoted to their teaching and how loving they can be for their children.
+It shows how much they’re so devoted to their teaching and how loving they can be for their classroom.

 So by now, I wanted to become a primary school teacher.
 Why?
-Because I love kids, colourful things, organising and teaching younger people so when they grow up, they can change the world.
+Because I love colourful things, organising and teaching younger people so when they grow up, they can change the world.

 Oh yeah, don’t worry, there’s more.

 I got interested in, you guessed it, mental illnesses.
 I started randomly researching more and more about how the human brain works and how they interact with people.

 As I researched, I became really interested in wanting to help and listen to people with mental illnesses.

-That’s when I wanted to become a Psychologist in an asylum.
+That’s when I wanted to become a Psychologist.

 Like you know, Harley Quinn before she went crazy when she met the Joker.

 But apparently, you have to go to medical schools.
 So that was out of the question but I’m still studying the mental illnesses and still have an interest in Psychology.

 Let’s recap.
 Teacher, Fashion Designer to Game Designer or animator to a Kpop Idol to a blogger to Graphic Designer Baker to Photographer to Teacher to Psychologist.

-Now it’s YOUR TURN!
 What did you want to be during your childhood?